Description

 Major factors driving directed energy weapons market Growth

 The battlefield is constantly evolving and because of the sheer magnitude of emerging threats, existing kinetic systems such as air missile defense batteries will be unable to fight against threats such as drone swarms.
 It will be critical to defeating these threats by combining non-kinetic, directed-energy devices such as high-energy lasers with kinetic defenses.
-This will be one of the key market trends that will drive the growth of the market.
+This will be one of the key Direct Energy Weapons market trends that will drive the Direct Energy Weapons market growth.

 Trends influencing the directed-energy weapons market size